EKozlakov/DSDFP/readme.md

 We used valued resources, such as `GitHub` and `Google Sites`, to document code and weekly logs of the project. - - These will be linked in - -

 #### Reading Files
 Our first challenge for this project was deciding how to read in the image file so that we could perform our analysis and processing on it.
 We discovered that, using VHDL, and image *cannot* be read in compressed image filetypes like .png or .jpg.
 It is only possible to load an image onto an FPGA by converting it into raw binary or hex code, writing it to a .mif (Memory Initialization File).
-Thus we have decided to focus on reading in image files that have been converted to raw hex.
+Thus we have decided to focus on reading in image files that have been converted to raw binary.

 ###### Bitstream vs. SD Card
 We did a lot of research and experimentation on whether to store the image files on a computer running Vivado or on an SD card plugged into the FPGA board.